udplabs/okta-kotter/README.md

 ### Terraform your Okta tenant

-These steps will create the necessary resources in your Okta tenant for Kotter to function.
+These steps will create the necessary resources in your Okta tenant for Kotter to function using [Terraform](https://www.terraform.io/).
+(If you're unfamiliar with using Terraform with Okta, see [this blog post](https://developer.okta.com/blog/2020/02/03/managing-multiple-okta-instances-with-terraform-cloud).)

 - Copy `okta.auto.tfvars.example` to `okta.auto.tfvars` and populate the `org_name`, `base_url` and `api_token` values in the file.
 It will look something like this: